utsavthelegend/catuserbot/README.md

 ## Disclaimer

 ```
-              YOU ARE FOREWARNED
+              ⚡🌀WARNING🌀⚡
 Your Telegram account may get banned.
-Catuserbot or we are not responsible for your account,
+💫HIMI USERBOT or we are not responsible for your account,
-This bot is intended for the purpose of having fun with some fun commands
+This assistant bot  is intended for the purpose of having fun with some fun commands
-and group management with some helpfull commands.

-If  you ended up spamming groups, getting reported left and right,
-and you ended up in being fight with Telegram
-and at the end Telegram Team deleted your account.
-DON'T BLAME US.
+,group management with some helpful commands and making your peronalized experience more better with various userful commands..

 No personal support will be provided / We won't spoon feed you.
 If you need help ask in our support group
 and we or our friends will try to help you.
+☺NEVER LET THE SPECIAL MOMENTS TO BE MEMORIES ONLY🙂💫

-Thanks for using our bot 😺
+Thanks for using our bot 🧡❣💛
 ```

 ## Credits
-   - Special thanks to [LonamiWebs](https://github.com/LonamiWebs/Telethon/) for Telethon libraray
-   - To all devs of these [Userbots](https://github.com/sandy1709/catuserbot/tree/bugs#inspiration)
+   - 💫TO ALL OUR LEGENDS FAMILY (T.ME/HOSTHEJOSH) AND 💫HIMI☺
    - Finally to all [contributors of Catuserbot](https://github.com/sandy1709/catuserbot/graphs/contributors)